the4rchangel/sysadtools/README.md

 # sysadtools
-Random Scripts and Tools I use for work
+Random scripts and tools I use for work